BolteAdrian/BE-ToDoList/README.md

 BE for a to do list with .net 6 with 3-tier arhitecture and angular FE link : https://github.com/BolteAdrian/FE-ToDoList

+Business and acces data layer files must be take out of the project before run

 Tasks:
 Create database